 1 tablespoon lemon juice

 Pinch freshly ground black pepper, or to taste

 Gather the ingredients.

-In a small bowl, combine the mayonnaise, dill pickles, dill, capers, minced onions (if using), lemon juice, mustard, and pepper.
+In a small bowl, combine the mayonnaise, dill pickles, dill, lemon juice, mustard, minced onion (if using), capers, salt, and pepper.
 Stir to blend the ingredients thoroughly.
 Taste and adjust the seasonings as desired.

 Refrigerate the tartar sauce until serving time.

 - Instead of chopped dill pickles, use dill pickle relish.

 - For a sweeter tartar sauce, replace the chopped dill pickles with chopped sweet pickles.
 Or add some sugar or another sweetener to taste.

 - Add a bit of heat with a few drops of Tabasco sauce or Sriracha, or fold in 1 or 2 teaspoons of minced pickled or fresh jalapeño pepper.